teonistor/beamr/test.md

 1. Integration with Plus (coming later)

+## Escaped characters

 ## Comments

 Comments can be given by using the hash symbol `#`.
 Should this symbol be actually required in the document, it can be escaped: `\#`.
-Note that comments do not work inside certain structures (most of them).
+Note that comments do not work inside certain structures.
 Also note that `#` is problematic in LaTeX and therefore will in turn be escaped for you in the LaTeX source (this will not happen inside raw LaTeX blocks or inline commands, which are the only places where you could ever need a lone `#` in LaTeX).

+# Configuration keys

+The program employs cascade-style configuration where many parameters and LaTeX commands are defined and can therefore be altered if the user so desires.
+Configuration can be given in a number of places which take the following order of precedence:
+1. Command-line special flags (e.g. `-u`)
+1. Command-line general configuration override (e.g. `--config='scheme: albatross'`)
+1. Input file Yaml blocks, top-down (examples below)
+1. User configuration file (`~/.beamrrc`) Yaml blocks, top-down (examples below)
+1. Implicit configuration dictionary (as defined in `beamr.interpreters.config`)

 # Full document examples